ZoiloGranda/meta-test/README.md

 ## To Do

-first album title the user email not working clear page on filter change paginate album should not request album data again when changing pages, only photo data pagination
+first photo title the user email, then remove photo title not working clear page on filter change paginate album should not request album data again when changing pages, only photo data pagination